-Two types of correctness requirements:

-- Safety: the set of properties that the system may not violate. - Liveness: the set of properties that the system must satisfy. - Correctness properties can be specified as system or process invariants (using assertions), as linear temporal logic requirements (LTL), as formal Büchi Automata in the syntax of never claims.
+- Two types of correctness requirements: - Safety: something bad will never happen. - Liveness: something good will eventually happen. - Correctness properties can be specified as system or process invariants (using assertions), as linear temporal logic requirements (LTL), as formal Büchi Automata in the syntax of never claims.